Optional standard mileage rates drop for 2020

-WASHINGTON — The Internal Revenue Service on Dec.
-31 issued the 2020 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical or moving purposes.
+WASHINGTON — The Internal Revenue Service on December 31, 2019, issued the 2020 optional standard mileage rates used to calculate the deductible costs of operating an automobile for business, charitable, medical, or moving purposes.

-Beginning on Jan.
-1, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) became:
+Beginning on January 1, the standard mileage rates for the use of a car (also vans, pickups, or panel trucks) became:

-• 17 cents per mile driven for medical or moving purposes, down 3 cents from the rate for 2019, and
+• 17 cents per mile driven for medical or moving purposes, down 3 cents from the rate for 2019

 It is important to note that under the Tax Cuts and Jobs Act, taxpayers cannot claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
 Taxpayers also cannot claim a deduction for moving expenses, except members of the Armed Forces on active duty moving under orders to a permanent change of station.
 For more details, see Rev. Proc.
 2019-46.